Jianan2315/HiResumeLite/readme.md

 # Dev Track:
 ## 5/20
 1) Add import button for loading the upload resume json file.
 Almost done.
-2) Next: There still exist a few issues.
+2) Next: There may exist a few bugs.
 I will go through the code.

 ## 5/18
 1) Clean up.